Tessil/sparse-map/README.md

 ### Key features

-- Header-only library, just include the project to your include path and you are ready to go.
+- Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
+If you use CMake, you can also use the `tsl::sparse_map` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Memory efficient while keeping good lookup speed, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for heterogeneous lookups allowing to use `find` with a type different than `Key` (e.g. if you have a map that uses `std::unique_ptr<foo>` as key, you could use a `foo*` or a `std::uintptr_t` as key parameter to `find` without constructing a `std::unique_ptr<foo>`, see [example](#heterogeneous-lookups)).
 - No need to reserve any sentinel value from the keys.